The 2026 Guide

 Saturday — night

-BBQ, bonfire and the house bar — no taxis, no closing time.
+Dinner from the on-site kitchen and the house bar — no taxis, no closing time.

 Sunday